loning/the-phys/docs/psi-constants/part-02-collapse-si-equivalence/chapter-031-si-constants-collapse-weighted-pure-numbers.md

 ## The Thirty-First Echo

 Chapter 031 reveals that all SI constants are fundamentally dimensionless numbers dressed in dimensional clothing.
-The pure number component of each constant encodes its collapse origin through Zeckendorf structure, while dimensions merely reflect our choice of measurement projection.
-This insight transforms our understanding: physics is not about dimensional quantities but about relationships between pure numbers selected by ψ = ψ(ψ).
+The pure number component of each constant encodes its binary origin through Zeckendorf structure enforced by "no consecutive 1s", while dimensions merely reflect human labeling of binary information channels.
+This insight transforms our understanding: physics is not about dimensional quantities but about relationships between pure numbers selected by binary constraints.

 ## Conclusion

-> **SI Constants = "Collapse-weighted pure numbers in dimensional disguise"**
+> **SI Constants = "Binary-weighted pure numbers with human channel labels"**

 The framework establishes:

 - Every constant has unique pure number component
-- Pure numbers have Zeckendorf structure from collapse
+- Pure numbers have Zeckendorf structure from binary constraint
-- Dimensions are projections, not fundamental
+- Dimensions are human labels for binary channels
-- All physics reduces to dimensionless relationships
+- All physics reduces to dimensionless binary patterns
-- Measurement frames only change labels, not physics
+- Measurement frames only change labels, not information

 This completes the proof that the apparent complexity of SI units masks an elegant dimensionless reality.